valancej/anchore-terraform-eks/README.md

 2. Choose the section **Roles** and search for the NodeInstanceRole of your EKS worker nodes.
 3. Create and attach a policy using the contents of the template [iam-policy.json](https://raw.githubusercontent.com/kubernetes-sigs/aws-alb-ingress-controller/v1.0.0/docs/examples/iam-policy.json)

-Deploy RBAC Roles and RoleBindings needed by the ALB Ingress Controller
+Deploy RBAC Roles and RoleBindings needed by the AWS ALB Ingress controller from the template below:

 `wget https://raw.githubusercontent.com/kubernetes-sigs/aws-alb-ingress-controller/v1.0.0/docs/examples/rbac-role.yaml`

-Deploy RBAC Roles and RoleBindings needed by the AWS ALB Ingress controller:

 `kubectl apply -f https://raw.githubusercontent.com/kubernetes-sigs/aws-alb-ingress-controller/v1.0.0/docs/examples/rbac-role.yaml`